King Charles visits Australia as the country puts its republic debate on hold

 Hello and farewell?

-The sails of Sydney’s famed Opera House will be lit up on Friday for the royal couple’s arrival, but some of the pre-trip conversation has been less than welcoming.
+The sails of Sydney’s famed Opera House were lit up on Friday for the royal couple’s arrival, but some of the pre-trip conversation has been less than welcoming.

 Republicans have rebranded the visit as the “the farewell Oz tour,” selling merchandise including T-shirts featuring the faces of the leading royals as if they were members of a rock band on the verge of breaking up.